Iñaki Vicente: Personal life

-Iñaki Vicente was married to Honeylet Montenegro who is the daughter of the celebrated Philippine film actor Mario Montenegro.
-His father Ignacio Sr., played for the national team in Interport tournaments in Hong Kong while his brothers also played for De La Salle.
-His daughter, Valeen Montenegro is an actress and model.
+Ignacio Vicente-Barredo was born to the late Ignacio Vicente y Longa of Hacienda La Paz, Báis, Oriental Negros and Ángela Gabriela Barredo y Johnson of San Miguel, Manila.
+He was married to Leticia Macalálag (known by her stage name Honeylet Montenegro) who is the daughter of the celebrated Philippine film actor Mario Montenegro.
+His father Ignacio Vicente y Longa, played for the national team in Interport tournaments in Hong Kong while his brothers also played for De La Salle.
+His daughter, Valeen Montenegro is an television personality.

 Later life and death

 Vicente served as the general manager of the Kaya Football Academy in his later years.
-He suffered from a stroke in October 2019 and died on January 9, 2020, at age 65.
+He suffered from a stroke in October 2019 and died 9 January 2020, at age 65.